Czechs order Russia to pull out most embassy staff in worsening spy row | Law-Order

 Czechs order Russia to pull out most embassy staff in worsening spy row

 The Czech Republic on Thursday ordered Russia to remove most of its remaining diplomatic staff from Prague in an escalation of the worst dispute between the two countries in decades.
-Moscow said it would swiftly respond.
 The spy row flared on Saturday when Prague expelled 18 Russian staff, whom it identified as intelligence officers.

 It said two Russian spies accused of a nerve agent poisoning in Britain in 2018 were also behind an explosion at a Czech ammunition depot in 2014 that killed two people.
 Russia has denied the Czech accusations and on Sunday ordered out 20 Czech staff in retaliation.

-CZECHS SAY THEIR EMBASSY PARALYSED The Czechs say the loss of the 20 staff has effectively paralysed the functioning of their Moscow embassy, smaller than the Russian mission in Prague.
+CZECHS SAY THEIR EMBASSY PARALYSED The Czechs say the loss of the 20 staff has effectively paralysed the functioning of their Moscow embassy.

-The Russian embassy is by far the largest foreign mission in Prague, an overhang since the pre-1989 communist era, and about double the U.S. Embassy.
-The Czechs have five diplomats and 19 other staff in Moscow, the Foreign Ministry said on Wednesday, while Russia has 27 diplomats and 67 other staff in Prague after the previous expulsions.
-That would mean the Czechs ordered a reduction of 70.
+The Russian embassy's size in Prague is an overhang from the pre-1989 communist era, and had been about double the U.S. Embassy until this week.
+Kulhanek said on Czech Television that Russia told the Czech envoy on Thursday there now would be "strict parity".

+He said that meant each country would have 7 diplomats and 25 others at respective embassies, which is the current level of Czech staff in Moscow.
+He said the Czech side was considering how to proceed further after the Russian demand to cut the number of local employees.

 The two suspects named by Prague in connection with the 2014 ammunition depot explosion, known under the aliases Ruslan Boshirov and Alexander Petrov, are reportedly part of the elite Unit 29155 of Russia's GRU military intelligence service.
 Britain charged them in absentia with attempted murder after the poisoning of former Russian spy Sergei Skripal and his daughter with the nerve agent Novichok in the English city of Salisbury in 2018.